datalad-handbook/book/docs/basics/101-140-filesystem.rst

 .. runrecord:: _examples/DL-101-140-177
    :workdir: dl-101/DataLad-101
    :language: console
+   :caption: the content could be dropped bc the file was obtained with datalad, and dl knows where to retrieve the file again.
+If this isn't the case, datalad will complain.
+Let's try:
+   :cast: 03_git_annex_basics

    $ convert xc:none -page Letter a.pdf
    $ datalad save -m "add empty pdf"